-Steroid injections are commonly used to treat musculoskeletal inflammation and relieve pain.
+Steroid injections, also called steroid shots for your spine, are commonly used to treat musculoskeletal inflammation and relieve pain.
 Unfortunately, however, these high-dose steroids are associated with a number of complications and side effects.
 A few of these follow:

 - Steroid injections are toxic to mesenchymal stem cells.